0xmycf/my-nix-flake-templates/readme.md

   type: template
 trivial:
   description: A very basic flake
   type: template
+typescript-p5js:
+  description: |-
+    A template combining a node webserver and a dev environment for frontend typescript development
+  type: template
+typescript-pnpm:
+  description: |-
+    A template combining a node webserver and a dev environment for frontend typescript development
+  type: template
 utils-generic:
   description: Simple, all-rounder template with utils enabled and devShell populated